ADC

 Connection Multiplexing Latency can have a huge impact on page load times and the end user experience.
 Connection multiplexing overcomes this problem by sending multiple requests and responses across a single connection.

-Server Push Server push enables the server to proactively push content to the client browser, avoiding round trip delay.
-This feature caches the responses it thinks the client needs, reduces the number round trips, and improves the page rendering time.
+Server Push Server push enables the server to proactively push content to the client browser, avoiding round-trip delay.
+This feature caches the responses that it thinks the client needs, reduces the number round trips, and improves the page rendering time.
 Important: The Citrix ADC appliance does not support the server push functionality.

 No Head-of-line Blocking Under HTTP 1.1, browsers can download one resource at a time per connection.
 When a browser has to download a large resource, it blocks all other resources from downloading until the first download is complete.
 HTTP/2 overcomes this problem with a multiplexing approach.
 It allows the client browser to download other web components in parallel over the same connection and display them as they become available.